 Every year decisions are made in Congress about how to spend our tax dollars.
-The main goal of the workshop is to engage community leaders in a discussion of federal budget priorities and Pentagon spending.
+The main goal of the workshop is to engage community leaders - especially in an election year - in a discussion of federal budget priorities and Pentagon spending.